Close

 — Thomas Jefferson

-In order to prevent information loss, and simplify access to humankind’s software heritage, we are building an international network of mirrors
+In order to prevent information loss, and simplify access to humankind’s software heritage, we are building an international network of mirrors.

-A mirror is a full copy of the Software Heritage universal source code archive, operated in agreement with, but independently from the Software Heritage organization.
+mirror is a full copy of the Software Heritage universal source code archive, operated in agreement with, but independently from the Software Heritage organization.

 This page lists the entities that have already signed a mirror agreement, and provides an overview of the technical and legal requirements to become part of the program.